mverboom/asker/Readme.md

 This option will not show an error when the command fails.
 It will assign the return value of the command to the variable the ignoreerr option is pointing to.

+*text* (optional)

+The value of this option will be shown as text above the time indicator when the command is running.
+If the option isn't specified, the text defaults to Running.

 *id* (optional)

 Assign an id to the item that can be referenced from a cascading style sheet for formatting.

 **command**